-Superwash fiber braids have been factory treated to resist felting so that you can machine wash your project.
+Superwash fibers have been factory treated to resist felting so that you can machine wash your project.
 Our superwash blends are particularly fabulous for socks.

 BFL, or Blue Face Leicester, is a specific breed of wool as are Merino, Polwarth, Corriedale and Targhee.
 Each fiber base has slightly different properties.
-For example, Merino spins finer yarns as a rule while Polwarth is a very springy fiber base.
-Mixing wool fibers into a blend also changes the properties.
+For example, Merino spins finer yarns as a rule while Targhee is a very springy fiber base.
+Mixing wool fibers into a blend also changes the properties of the finished project.
 Most fiber bases are quite versatile, and time, trial and error will help you determine what bases you prefer to work with.

 I don't spin.
 Can I just buy yarn from Created by Elsie B?

 While diving down the rabbit hole of fiber crafts often leads to an interest in spinning, we understand that it can be a little intimidating for beginners.
-If you do decide to go that direction, our drop spindle comes with written instructions as well as links to some great video tutorials.
+If you decide to go that direction, our drop spindle comes with written instructions as well as links to some great video tutorials.
 We don't currently offer custom spinning of our fibers, but do really like our friend Melissa from Sheepishly Good & recommend you reach out to her for custom yarns - don't worry, she has plenty of experience with Elsie B fibers & will be expecting you.

 There's so much!
 How do I sort through all the options?